-If doing nothing on the island doesn’t appeal there are also options for off-island tours such as diving, snorkeling or catamaran tours.
+If doing nothing on the island doesn’t appeal there are also options for off-island tours such as diving, snorkelling or catamaran tours.
 Caye Caulker is very famous for its Great Blue Hole.
 A very large sinkhole in the middle of the ocean.
 If you want to dive this site it will set you back almost $350+ USD so be prepared to pay up!
-Other options are full day catamaran/snorkeling tour for $70 USD.
-Raggamuffin Tours is a well established tour company on the island and one of the only ones who runs the Catamaran tours.
+Other options are full day catamaran/ snorkelling tour for $70 USD.
+Raggamuffin Tours is a well-established tour company on the island and one of the only ones who run the Catamaran tours.

 Unfortunately, after only 2 nights we had to pack up and hop on another chicken bus to the next Belizean town, San Ignacio.